Basketball is inherently a fun sport, and youth basketball coaches typically find ways to make it fun for players.

 1.)
 Starting practices with long lectures when court time is available

-By executing one or two activities first, a coach will find players in much more receptive mode.
-If you need to communicate a lot of information to your team, plan on meeting 10 minutes prior to court time availability and cover your points at that time.
-Talking to players when they’re catching their breaths is easier than when they’re wishing they were out on the court playing.
+A coach will find players in much more receptive mode by executing one or two activities first.
+If you need to communicate a lot of information to your team, plan on meeting 10 minutes before court time availability and covering your points at that time.
+Talking to players when they’re catching their breaths is easier than wishing they were out on the court playing.

 2.)
 Over-using your whistle

-The best coaches I’ve seen coaching youth basketball develop a rapport with their team.
-They don’t need a whistle to call everyone together.
-Coaches don’t need to flaunt their authority by blowing a whistle or by always yelling.
+The best coaches I’ve seen coaching youth basketball develop rapport with their team.
+They don’t need a whistle to call everyone together, and coaches don’t need to flaunt their authority by blowing a whistle or always yelling.

-Classroom teachers know that sometimes the best way to quiet down a class isn’t to raise their voices; rather it’s to lower the volume of their voices.
+Classroom teachers know that sometimes the best way to quiet down a class isn’t to raise their voices; rather, it’s to lower the volume of their voices.
 It forces a class to be quiet so they can hear.
-Don’t get me wrong, when scrimmaging, the use of whistles is very effective.
-But, during the regular course of practice, ask yourself how much you need to use a whistle.
+Don’t get me wrong, when scrimmaging, whistles are very effective.
+But, during the regular practice course, ask yourself how much you need to use a whistle.

 3.)
 Staying too long with the same drill